ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 ### Supported input

-By default, each feature can upcast more than one type of the content.
-Here's the full list of elements supported by each feature, either when pasting from the clipboard, loading data on start or using the {@link module:core/editor/utils/dataapimixin~DataApi#setData data API}.
+By default, each feature can upcast more than one type of content.
+Here's the full list of elements supported by each feature, either when pasting from the clipboard, loading data on start, or using the {@link module:core/editor/utils/dataapimixin~DataApi#setData data API}.

 | Style feature | Supported input elements |
 |-----|---|